Courage to Lead for Young Leaders and Activists

-Are you actively engaged in creating a more just, peaceful, and ecologically responsible world?
-Are you passionate about your vocation or cause, but trying to sustain yourself in the midst of heavy demands and the urgency you feel about making a difference?
-This retreat is a rare opportunity for renewal, deeper connection with kindred spirits and committed peers, and the chance to explore questions of importance to you.
+Are you actively engaged in creating more just, peaceful, and ecologically responsible communities?
+Are you passionate about your vocation or cause and trying to sustain yourself while facing the urgency you feel about making a difference in these complex times?

 Courage & Renewal retreats help you become a more self-aware, wholehearted leader.
-You’ll experience the time and space to renew, reflect, and to:
+You’ll experience the time and space to:

 - Honour both successes and struggles in your professional and personal life

 - Witness and be witnessed, listen and be listened to – without performance evaluation, statusizing, or ego